SeleniumHQ/fluent-selenium/README.md

 }
 ```

 That hooks into Angular's internals, and will block until requests have completed.
-Use it like so:
+You may want to parameterize the script timeout, or execute it at the start of the test suite long before use.
+Use it in a fluent expression by wapping a locator like so:

 ```java
 fwd.div(id("foo")).button(ngWait(id("bar"))).click();
 ```
-Instead of:
+Instead of this type of thing:

 ```java
 fwd.div(id("foo")).within(secs(5)).button(id("bar")).click();